younisshah/gelffy/README.md

 That's it!

-Now all the logs of your Docker container (or Docker Swarm service) will be pushed to gelffy which POSTs the to Loggly.
+Now all the logs of your Docker container (or Docker Swarm service) will be pushed to gelffy which POSTs to Loggly.

 ### TODOs
 - [ ] Support additional drivers